PennTURBO/turbo-ontology/socalled_post_drivetrain/med_standard_FULL_NAME_bioportal_search_ontorefine.md

 > Added 368 217 statements.
 Update took 16s, moments ago.

-There were 4101 uniqu orders after expansion and lower casing.
-At elast one hit was retruned for 3960 .
+There were 4101 unique orders after expansion and lower-casing.
+At least one hit was returned for 3960 .

 TO DO:  which orders didn't get any hits?

+Histogram of hit counts